 Welcome to my academic homepage!

-I am an Associate Professor of Finance at Aarhus University’s School of Business and Social Sciences, as well as a Research Fellow of the Danish Finance Institute (DFI).
-Prior to my current position, I held the role of Associate Professor at Kühne Logistics University in Hamburg for three years.
-My academic journey began at the University of Mannheim, where I completed my PhD and served as an Assistant Professor of Finance and Banking from 2012 to 2017.
-Even earlier, I studied Economics at the University of Cologne.
+I am an Associate Professor of Finance at Aarhus University’s School of Business and Social Sciences and a Research Fellow at the Danish Finance Institute (DFI).
+Before joining Aarhus, I was an Associate Professor at Kühne Logistics University in Hamburg.
+I completed my PhD at the University of Mannheim, where I also served as an Assistant Professor of Finance and Banking from 2012 to 2017.
 I was a visiting scholar at Duke University, Fuqua School of Business, and Aalto University, Helsinki.

-My research interests include Behavioral Finance, Household Finance, Experimental Economics, Sustainable Finance, and Digital Finance.
-Among other topics, I analyze how individual investors convert their beliefs and preferences into actions in financial markets.
-I have extensively studied phenomena such as investor overconfidence and loss aversion.
-I further analyze how financial professionals (in particular analysts) process information and form expectations.
-In newer work, I explore imminent societal challenges such as digitalization and demographic change.
-For example, I examine financial technology companies (FinTechs) and how they interact with their customers.
+My research spans Behavioral Finance, Household Finance, Experimental Economics, Sustainable Finance, and Digital Finance.
+I focus on how individual investors and financial professionals translate beliefs and preferences into investment behavior—investigating topics such as overconfidence, loss aversion, and analysts’ information processing.
+Recently, I have turned to imminent societal challenges such as digitalization and demographic change.
+This includes examining financial technology companies (FinTechs) and their interactions with customers.

-My current teaching includes courses on Corporate Valuation and Behavioral Finance.
-I have taught various courses at ALBA Graduate Business School Athens, KLU, University of Mannheim, University of Münster, University of Cologne, and for the VHB.
-I am an associate editor for the Journal of Behavioral and Experimental Finance.
+I currently teach courses on Corporate Valuation and Behavioral Finance.
+In addition to Aarhus, I have taught at ALBA Graduate Business School Athens, KLU, the University of Mannheim, the University of Münster, the University of Cologne, and for the VHB.
+I also serve as an Associate Editor of the Journal of Behavioral and Experimental Finance.

 News